kubicorn/controller/README.md

 # controller

-Kubernetes controller built on the Kubicorn core library
+Kubernetes infrastructure controller built on the Kubicorn core library